 As a bilingual, diverse and multicultural organisation, Access Plus WA Deaf places access for the Deaf and Hard of Hearing at the centre of everything we do.

 Purpose and values

-Access Plus WA Deaf exists to foster a community of communication without limits.
+Access Plus WA Deaf works to foster a community of communication without limits.

 • Community – using culture & history to build upon differences and similarities that bind us together

 • Access – providing opportunities & developing partnerships